grahamrgriffiths/grahamrgriffiths.github.io/_drafts/2015-06-11-simple-deploy-from-git-to-web-server.md

 ## A note on permissions
 Web servers should have 755 on folders and 644 on directories, this is easily fixed with chmod and find.

+{% highlight bash %}
 #Find and change recursively on directories
-{% highlight bash %}
 find $deployFolder -type d -exec chmod 755 {} +
 {% endhighlight %}

+{% highlight bash %}
 #Find and change recursively on files
+find $deployFolder -type f -exec chmod 644 {} +
+{% endhighlight %}

+## A note on symbolic links
+If you're hosting provider doesn't like symbolic links, then use the following instead

 {% highlight bash %}
-find $deployFolder -type f -exec chmod 644 {} +
+rm -r $webRoot/*
+cp -R $deployFolder/public_html $webRoot/.
 {% endhighlight %}

 Here is the final script: